 The Working Group understands that the purpose of this advice is to provide the ICANN Board with definitions, measures, and targets that could be useful to the Affirmation review team that will convene one year after new gTLDs are launched.
 However, the Working Group understands that this advice cannot pre-determine or otherwise limit the scope of the future Affirmation review team.
 Additionally, this advice is not intended to recommend policy changes or policy development needs.

-The advice does not consider any potential consequences of measuring performance, but is only an attempt to identifying metrics per the ICANN Board resolution.
+The advice does not consider any potential consequences of measuring performance, but is only an attempt to identify metrics per the ICANN Board resolution.
 Further, the recommendations for any given metric or target do not convey new legal accountability or responsibility on ICANN or Contracted Parties.

 The WG attempted to stay true to the ICANN Board resolution and the Affirmation of Commitments by recommending metrics that can be measured and that will contribute to the required assessment of the new gTLD program and how it promoted Consumer Trust, Consumer Choice, and Competition.